Indonesian Aerospace Elang Hitam

-The Elang Hitam (Black Eagle) is an unmanned aerial vehicle (UAV) and Medium-altitude long-endurance UAV (MALE) being developed by Indonesian Aerospace (IAe / PT DI) in cooperation with a consortium of six other institutions.
+The Elang Hitam (Black Eagle) is an unmanned aerial vehicle (UAV) and Medium-altitude long-endurance UAV (MALE) being developed by Indonesian Aerospace (IAe / PT DI) in cooperation with a consortium of six other institutions—Agency for Assessment and Application of Technology (BPPT), National Institute of Aeronautics and Space (LAPAN), Indonesian Ministry of Defense, Indonesian Air Force, Bandung Institute of Technology (ITB), and PT LEN Industri.

 This drone was first shown on 30 December 2019 at the IAe hangar in Bandung, West Java.

-The Elang Hitam is the result of collaboration in the formation of a consortium consisting of the Agency for Assessment and Application of Technology (BPPT), National Institute of Aeronautics and Space (LAPAN), Ministry of Defense, Indonesian Air Force, Bandung Institute of Technology (ITB), Indonesian Aerospace, and PT LEN Industri.